Skip to main content

 The Festival of Bengal: Days and Rituals

-In Bengal, Durga Puja is not only a religious tradition, it is a festival.
+In Bengal, Durga Puja is not only a religious tradition, but it is also a festival.
 It is called “Bangalir Shreshto Utsab” or the greatest festival of Bengalis.
-It is because although it started as a religious festival, as we have discussed in the previous blogs it turned out to be a representation of cultural unity and the freedom movement as well as seeing Her as the daughter returning home with her children.
+It is because, although it started as a religious festival, as we have discussed in the previous blogs, it turned out to be a representation of cultural unity and the freedom movement, as well as seeing her as the daughter returning home with her children.
 It is called a "Sarbojonin" Utsab or a festival meant for all and sundry.
-Durga Puja is inclusive of caste, creed, religion as well as gender identities and professions.
+Durga Puja is inclusive of caste, creed, religion, as well as gender identities and professions.
 Thus, it is more than just a Puja.
 The traditions, rituals and ways of Durga Puja are hence very different from Navratri, which are observed in individual homes.
 Let's find out how.

 The Pandals and idol:

 As per Hindu tradition, four things are important when the idol of Maa Durga is prepared.
 These include clay from the banks of the Ganga (Ganga Mati), cow dung (Gobar), cow urine and soil from outside brothels, known as ‘Nishiddho Pallis’, without which the idol is considered incomplete.
-Poetic justice is served to the society which otherwise looks down upon such profession of women ask for the clay from their courtyards which is called "Punya Mati" or sacred clay.
-This ritual has been observed for many years and no one has been able to trace it back to its origin.
+Poetic justice is served to the society, which otherwise looks down upon such a profession of women who ask for the clay from their courtyards, which is called "Punya Mati" or sacred clay.
+This ritual has been observed for many years, and no one has been able to trace it back to its origin.
 Traditionally, it is the priest who must go to a prostitute’s house and beg for Punya Mati to be used to bring Durga to a form.
 If the sex worker refuses, the priest must continue to beg until she relents.
-When the clay is collected and handed over, Vedic chants are recited by the priest and the clay is handed over to the idol makers (Kumars of Kumortuli) who now give the idol its shape.
-But nowadays to make things easier these idol makers themselves go to the Brothels to bring the clay.
+When the clay is collected and handed over, Vedic chants are recited by the priest and the clay is handed over to the idol makers (Kumars of Kumortuli), who now give the idol its shape.
+But nowadays, to make things easier, these idol makers themselves go to the Brothels to bring the clay.
 This is perhaps a tradition to include all women (as parts of the Devi herself) in the rituals.
 Many believe that the soil is considered to be blessed because people who visit the forbidden lanes leave behind their virtue and piety at the doorstep to enter the world of carnal sin.
-The soil then imbibes all the virtues and becomes blessed.
-Another school of thought, based on the studies of the Vedas believes that nine classes of women known as Navkanyas are to be worshipped during Durga Puja.
-The Noti (dancer/actress), the Vaishya (prostitute), the Rajaki (laundry girl), the Brahman girl, the Shudra girl, and the Gopala (milkmaid) According to the belief the worship of the ten-armed-goddess is incomplete without paying respect to these women.
-Recently in 2013, the sex workers of Sonagachi, the largest red light area in Asia, got their own Durga pujo.
+The soil then imbues all the virtues and becomes blessed.
+Another school of thought, based on the studies of the Vedas, believes that nine classes of women known as Navkanyas are to be worshipped during Durga Puja.
+The Noti (dancer/actress), the Vaishya (prostitute), the Rajaki (laundry girl), the Brahman girl, the Shudra girl, and the Gopala (milkmaid).
+According to the belief, the worship of the ten-armed goddess is incomplete without paying respect to these women.
+In 2013, the sex workers of Sonagachi, the largest red light area in Asia, got their own Durga pujo.
 Before this, no Durga Pujo was conducted in their area.

-Recently after the release of the movie "Brahmastra"s trailer an apparent "protest" was done because Ranbir Kapoor's Shiva (character in the movie) is seen entering a Durga Pujo Pandal with his shoes on.
-Frankly, before this, I didn't even know that in other states people enter pandals with their shoes off (I mean I can't even imagine the crowd doing that here!)
+Recently, after the release of the movie "Brahmastra" trailer, an apparent "protest" was done because Ranbir Kapoor's Shiva (character in the movie) is seen entering a Durga Pujo pandal with his shoes on.
+Frankly, before this, I didn't even know that in other states people enter pandals with their shoes off (I mean, I can't even imagine the crowd doing that here!)
 So I decided to look into it further.
-Hence here is a clarification.
+Hence, here is a clarification.

 The Rituals: